sushranthhebbar/AstrologicalInsightGenerator/README.md

 * **Zodiac Engine:** Takes the date from the input and calculates the precise **Astrological Sign** (e.g., **Leo**).

 #### B. Context & Retrieval (RAG)
-The calculated Sign is used to **parallelize** the retrieval of contextual data:
+The calculated Sign is used to retrieve the contextual data:
 * **Context Retriever:** Uses the calculated Sign (e.g., 'Leo') to query the **Vector Store / Knowledge Base (KB)**.
     * **Vector Store:** Returns relevant astrological context (e.g., specific **Planetary Alignment** rules) needed for the prediction.
 * **User Profile DB:** The Sign is also used to fetch **User Preferences** (e.g., "User prefers career advice," language setting) from the User Profile Database.